-To benchmark symptom detection from pose-derived features, we conducted a systematic evaluation of preprocessing and supervised learning strategies (\textbf{Supplementary Methods}) across the eight hyperkinetic movement disorder (HMDs) phenomenologies (\textbf{Table 2}).
-For each symptom, we formulated a binary window-level classification problem in which a 10-second window was labeled HMD-present if at least one frame within the window was annotated as symptom-positive (label = 1).
-Windows containing uncertain annotations (label = 2) were excluded.
-To construct a conservative negative class in this screening-oriented setting, windows labeled HMD-absent (label = 0) were retained only for healthy controls, whereas windows labeled 0 from patients were not included.
+As a preliminary benchmarking step, we conducted a systematic evaluation of preprocessing and supervised learning strategies (\textbf{Supplementary Material S4}) across the eight hyperkinetic MDs phenomenologies.
+For each symptom, we formulated a binary window-level classification problem in which a 10-second window was labeled hyperkinetic MD-present if at least one frame within the window was annotated as symptom-positive (label = 1).
+To construct a conservative negative class in this screening-oriented setting, windows labeled hyperkinetic MD-absent (label = 0) were retained only for healthy controls, whereas windows labeled 0 from patients were not included.
 This design therefore evaluates symptom-expressing patient windows against control windows, under routine acquisition conditions.

-We compared four feature scaling approaches (StandardScaler, MinMaxScaler, RobustScaler, and PowerTransformer) to account for heterogeneous feature distributions.
-We evaluated a panel of supervised classifiers commonly used for structured biomedical data: gradient-boosted decision trees (XGBoost, LightGBM), Random Forest, linear models (Logistic Regression, SVM with RBF kernel), instance-based learning (K-Nearest Neighbors), and a multilayer perceptron (MLP).
-Hyperparameters were optimized by exhaustive grid search over predefined parameter grids.

-To prevent subject-level information leakage, we used 5-fold StratifiedGroupKFold cross-validation (shuffle = True, random state = 42), ensuring that all windows from a given subject (patient or control) were assigned exclusively to either the training or test split within each fold.
-Class imbalance was handled within each training fold: when the relative difference between class sizes exceeded 20\%, we applied random undersampling of the majority class to match the minority class size.
-For classifiers producing potentially uncalibrated probability estimates, probability calibration was applied using Platt scaling (sigmoid calibration) via a calibrated classifier wrapper with internal cross-validation on the training data.

-Performance was quantified at the window level using accuracy, class-specific F1-scores (reported separately for the positive and negative classes), and ROC-AUC.